mananta/mananta.github.io/_pages/about.md

 Professional Services
 =======
-1. Member of the Student Area Search Committee, Computer Security Research Area, for 2025 faculty recruitment at the [School of Computing, NUS](https://www.comp.nus.edu.sg/).
+1. Member of the Students' Area Search Committee, Computer Security and Cryptography Research Area, for 2025 faculty recruitment at the [School of Computing, NUS](https://www.comp.nus.edu.sg/).
 2. External Reviewer: Eurocrypt 2025